Wake1st/CitySmashinCrittersRevival/README.md

 	- [x] timed: destroy as much as possible in the given time
 	- [ ] target: destroy a specific target before the timer runs out
 - [ ] power up: special attack
-	- [ ] each character has a different power up, thus, different requirements for said power up
 	- [ ] special displays its name in big letters while the announcers sound out the name
-	- [ ] camera showing multiple angles depending on the damange done (3-5), replaying the destruction per shot
+	- [x] camera showing multiple angles depending on the damange done (3-5), replaying the destruction per shot
 	- [ ] final shot is far above, high FOV, focused on the path of destruction, vfx and sfx to note the moment
 	- [ ] after final shot, camera zips to characer with correct FOV
 - [ ] characters: 3 varieties